truenas/middleware/docs/userguide/index.rst

 * **Path:** */mnt/volume1/dataset1* and /
   *mnt/volume1/dataset1/directory1*

-Instead, you should select the Path of */mnt/volume1/dataset1* and check the “All directories” box.
+Instead, you should select the Path of */mnt/volume1/dataset1* and check the "All directories" box.

 However, you could restrict that directory to one of the networks by creating two shares as follows.